runwayml/learn/docs/create/train-models.md

 ## Step 3: Select the Dataset
-Select one of the public datasets or, to use your own data, simply click the **+ button** or drag your folder of images onto the app.
+Select one of the public datasets or, to use your own data, simply click the **+ button** or drag in your folder of images.
 Your dataset will then be compressed and uploaded.
 This can take a while, but when it finishes, click **Next**.

 <img src="assets/images/create/train-models/selectDataset.gif" alt="screen recording showing how to select a dataset">